 The FSC is an affinity space where faculty and staff of color can gather to further build a sense of community and to hold space for discussion, affirmation, and support for a racially diverse and inclusive team of teachers and staff at Norwood.

-Throughout the year, faculty, staff, and students, and at times members of the wider community, gather to share stories and messages highlighting the rich diversity of human perspectives and cultures as part of our chapel program.
+Throughout the year, as part of our chapel and assembly program, our school community gathers to share stories and messages highlighting the rich diversity of human perspectives and cultures.
 We also recognize a myriad of multicultural observances and celebrations, often inviting families and students to share about what these special occasions mean to them.
 Likewise, we recognize heritage months and support a rich cultural and historical understanding of many different issues relevant in our society today.

 Literature serves as one of the core foundations for Norwood students to explore and examine the beautifully diverse world we live in.
 Norwood’s libraries have been intentionally designed and developed with a core aim of ensuring a wide diversity of authors, viewpoints, perspectives, identities, cultures, and experiences representing the fullness of the human story.
 Through fiction and non-fiction memoirs, novels, folktales, fairy tales, trickster tales, myths, and legends, students are introduced to the variety – and the core commonality – of the human experience.

 Our visiting authors program also allows for students to hear from a wide range of amazing storytellers themselves.
-Past authors have included highly acclaimed authors such as Joseph Lekuton of Kenya, Eloise Greenfield, Lulu Delacre, Lisa Yee, Jacqueline Woodson, Jerry Pinkney, Ellen Oh, and Jewell Parker Rhodes.
+Past authors have included highly acclaimed authors such as Joseph Lekuton of Kenya, Eloise Greenfield, Lulu Delacre, Lisa Yee, Jacqueline Woodson, Jerry Pinkney, Ellen Oh, Jewell Parker Rhodes, and Varian Johnson.
 Teachers in every classroom also utilize intentionally diverse sets of books as part of their classroom libraries and curricula, offering windows into worlds of difference from their students, and mirrors reflecting their identities, cultures, and experiences.

 As part of Norwood's Life Skills program, the IDEA (Identity, Diversity, Equity, and Action) curriculum provides all students in Lower School (grades PK-4) and Middle School (grades 5-8) the opportunity to examine identity and diversity-related concepts, develop critical social and communication skills, engage in reflection and dialogue, and to support identity development.
 Our hope is to help students develop the tools and skills to needed to support equity, belonging, and diversity at Norwood and beyond.

-GLOW (Growing Leaders of Our World) provides fifth and sixth graders with the opportunity to meet for activities and discussions on topics of equity and diversity.
+GLOW (Growing Leaders of Our World) provides fifth and sixth graders with the opportunity to meet for activities and discussions on topics of equity, diversity, and leadership.
 Topics have included stereotypes, exploring cultural differences, conflict resolution, labeling, and celebrating diversity.

-This student group is open to seventh- and eighth-grade students who wish to engage in important and meaningful conversations to broaden understanding and explore ways to take action on issues of identity, diversity, equity, and inclusion.
+This student group is open to seventh and eighth graders who wish to engage in important and meaningful conversations to broaden understanding and explore ways to take action on issues of identity, diversity, equity, and inclusion.
 Dream provides a space for students to engage their peers through guided dialogue, reflective exercises, and mindful games and activities, while providing opportunities to consider how they are empowered to act in regards to our school community and beyond.
 Students are in the driver seat in Dream.

 PRISM is an alliance space open to all seventh and eighth graders, where students learn, connect, explore, and advocate for issues related to the LGBTQ+ community.
 Students are immersed in conversations and activities led by two faculty co-sponsors to support equitable and inclusive gender and sexuality diversity at Norwood and beyond.